Free Workout Log

 The following workout log is a PDF file that you can download and print (as many copies as you want).
 The blank printable workout log is identical to the Workout Log Template for Excel (below), so if you have a regular weekly workout program, you can save time by listing the exercises and saving a copy of your workout log in Excel for the next time you need to print or make changes to your workout.

-Workout Log Templatefor Excel and OpenOffice
+Workout Log Templatefor Excel, OpenOffice, and Word

 Use this Workout Log spreadsheet to track your weekly fitness and strength training progress, including your weight, hours of sleep, and daily calorie intake.

 List all the exercises you do each week and then print and take the workout log with you to the gym each day.